Skip to main content

 • Use stable identity-provider attributes — avoid volatile or frequently changing values

-• Keep attribute names consistent with exact SAML claim names
+• Keep attribute names consistent with exact SAML claim names (case-sensitive at the claim level in some IdPs)

 • Document rule ownership and schedule periodic reviews